Martha McDonald: Material explorations

 Many of McDonald’s installations and objects are constructed in unconventional materials inspired by her research.
 Past projects have referenced historical handcrafts connecting her process to women’s domestic labor and other overlooked histories of making.
 Others utilize the resources and material histories of their respective sites.
-McDonald’s performance costumes often serve dual purpose as sculptures activated through dance and movement during the performance.
+McDonald’s performance costumes often serve a dual purpose as sculptures activated through dance and movement during the performance.

 The Wood is Singing in Color

 The Wood is Singing in Color was a live performance at the Wharton Esherick Museum in Malvern, PA.
 Through archival and material research during her 2023 artist residency, McDonald explored less familiar dimensions of American artist and woodworker Wharton Esherick’s practice, such as his prismatic theater set design, engagement with Rudolf Steiner’s anthroposophy and the broader spiritualist movement, and Esherick’s lyrical writings.
 McDonald conducted immersive research as well, staying overnight in Esherick’s farmhouse, Sunekrest, while engaging with his sketches, watercolors, letters, and ephemera.

 Drawing on Esherick’s work, McDonald created songs, costumes, and sculptural props.
 Collaborating with musicians Brooke Sietinsons and Miriam Goldberg, fashion designer Dana Meyer, and woodworkers Casey Chew and Larissa Huff, McDonald performed in the 1956 workshop Esherick designed with architect Louis Kahn.

 The Wharton Esherick Museum has described McDonald’s approach as “responsive, with aspects of form, design, movement, lyric, and collaboration coming together to produce the final piece,” underscoring her practice’s synthesis of research and performance.